 These are often intended to call out factors that differentiate your store from the competition, and may include things like shipping & returns, free trials, warranties and other policies.

-What do they stand behind?
+What do you stand behind?

-Once we identify these values, we ask:
+Once these values are identified, we ask: